-A systematic improvement and optimisation of procedures and production processes through automation was pursued and the reduction of consumption was consistently driven forward with the help of specific energy efficiency measures.
-A refurbishment and retrofitting roadmap was also drawn up in collaboration with energy consultants.
+A systematic improvement and optimization of processes and production procedures through automation has been pursued, and the reduction of consumption has been consistently driven forward using concrete energy efficiency measures.
+A refurbishment and retrofitting roadmap were also drawn up in collaboration with energy consultants.
 As a result, numerous measures to improve the heating, lighting and insulation situation were implemented in 2023.
+With a specialized project team, the use of renewable energies (photovoltaics, water circulation) was planned, calculated, and advanced for 2024.
+The concretization and implementation of these measures will continue in 2025.

-The use of renewable energies (photovoltaics, water cycle) is being planned, calculated and driven forward for 2024 with an expert project team.
-Furthermore, a project to renaturalise a fallow, unused outdoor area of the company building in Velbert is being implemented.
-This idea was developed together with employees as part of the Sustainability Circle.
-Plants are to be planted on the area to provide a home for locally endangered pollinator insects and thus promote biodiversity.
-It is also intended to become a place of togetherness for employees and act as a role model for neighbouring companies.
+Furthermore, a project for the renaturation of an unused outdoor area at the company building in Velbert was implemented.
+This idea emerged within the sustainability circle in close collaboration with employees.
+The area was planted with species that provide habitat for locally endangered pollinators, actively contributing to biodiversity promotion.
+Additionally, the space serves as a meeting and exchange area for employees and as an inspiring example for surrounding businesses.